gnribeiro/wp_gnr/README.md

 ### Content Post Types
-Is a configuration file (customPostTypes.php) where will be all your content Post types .
+Is a  file (customPostTypes.php) in the config folder where will be all your content Post types.
 Use this site http://generatewp.com/post-type/ to help you to create your content Post types

 ### Flashdata